Email: email@example.com (If you want a voucher as a present, or are interested in private events, please email me).

 Our coastal foraging events take place near Eastbourne.
 They are mostly focused on edible seaweeds, but depending on the time of year and the tide height we sometimes take a look at some of the edible coastal plants and/or marine molluscs and crustaceans.
 We will prepare/supply 2 or 3 dishes on the beach.
 There are 12 places per event, and they last about 2 and half hours.

 These events are only suitably for fully able-bodied and fit people; they are not a gentle stroll on a sandy beach.
-Most of the food served is vegan, some will involve butter. £40.
+Most of the food served is vegan, some may involve butter and molluscs. £40.

 This is our only evening seaweed foraging event of the year.

 Sunday May 10th 8.00am (low tide 0.49m at 8.20am).
 9 places available.

 Sunday June 7th 7.00am (low tide 0.59m at 7.17am).
 12 places free.